davidholiday/kcar/README.md

 ![example EIP route](https://www.enterpriseintegrationpatterns.com/img/MetadataIntegration.gif)

 #### chassis
 A chassis is a ready-bake service into which routes are inserted.
 While different service chassis come with different things, they all are deployable out of the box.
+See [available service chassis](#available-service-chassis) for more detail.

 #### service
 A service is an instance of a given chassis and is the artifact that gets deployed.
 New routes are inserted into a chassis by properties file.

 [back to contents](#contents)